Judy Gresham BA(Hons) MBACP. Counsellor & Psychotherapist in South Bucks

 Why Come for Counselling?

-We all struggle sometimes.
-Events and experiences in our lives can be challenging and distressing, perhaps leaving us feeling upset and uncertain, ill at ease or stuck, unsure how to move forward.
-At such times it can be really helpful to carve out a weekly space in which to explore and work through your difficulties with a qualified Counsellor/ Psychotherapist.
+We all find our lives hard going at times .
+Events and experiences challenge and cause us distress so we may be left feeling upset and uncertain, ill at ease or stuck, unsure how to move forward or find relief.
+At such times it can be really helpful to carve out a weekly space in which to talk things through with a qualified Counsellor/ Psychotherapist.

 I provide a confidential, supportive and non-judgmental environment for expressing and working through your difficulties, with time and space for you to process your thoughts and feelings, and explore your relationships with others and with your self .
 This will help you understand yourself better, make more sense of your life, and allow discovery of your inner resources.
 The process will enable you to feel more secure in yourself, create options for you and will empower you to move forward with your life.